Interruption marketing

 Interruption marketing or outbound marketing is promoting a product through continued advertising, promotions, public relations and sales.
-It's the opposite of permission marketing.
+It's the opposite of permission marketing and inbound marketing.
 It is considered to be an annoying version of the traditional way of doing marketing whereby companies focus on finding customers through advertising.
 (Confusingly, the ambiguous term outbound marketing is sometimes used as a label for interruption marketing.
 This gives rise to an ambiguity because in the past the term had a different meaning, namely that information about finished product capability was flowing out to prospective customers who have a need for it i.e. benign marketing communication and product marketing.)

 Types of interruption marketing

 Interruption marketing can be via various techniques, such as: